BDSKMN/simple-ERC721C-extension/README.md

 6. This is what we see at `Creator earnings` tab when transfer validator contract is set ([Transaction's log](https://sepolia.basescan.org/tx/0xc6c49bf3694974fd82e35c5a69434f9fdd09078086aae8973ae925aaacdcbf42#eventlog))
 ![5](images/5_after-transfer-validator-was-set.png)

-7. NFT's owner listing a NFT for sale.
-The seller has NO option to not paying creator fee (creator fee is enforced), because transfer validator contract has been set.
+7. The owner of a NFT has NO option to not paying creator fee (creator fee is enforced), when transfer validator contract has been set.
 ![6](images/6_list-for-sale-when-fees-are-enforced.png)

-8. Listed NFT when transfer validator contract has been set.
+8. Listed NFT when transfer validator contract is set.
 ![7](images/7_listed-nft-when-fees-are-enforced.png)

 9. Transaction hash when listed NFT (#7) is bought: